FleekHQ/fleek-docs/docs/internet-computer-hosting/domain-management.md

 - Perma-caching
 - Faster auto-routing

-If your domain was added before May 2020, you need to upgrade your legacy DNS configuration to take advantage of this.
-Furthermore, domains using the previous configuration will stop working by May 31st.

 There is a difference in how to upgrade your DNS settings depending **whether you use Cloudflare as your DNS provider, or not.** See the separate sections below.

 #### Requirements for Upgrading DNS

-**Important requirement**.
 This new infrastructure requires you that your DNS service/provider where you acquired your domain supports **ANAME records**.
 Make sure your provider does so **before trying to upgrade**, or move to a new provider if needed.

 **Does you DNS provider not support ANAME?** You can point your domain to Cloudflare name server and use their DNS service.
 It's free, and it supports ANAME records.
 [Find more details on this here.](https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare)